About the service

 - ERIC

-Gateshead NHS Foundation Trusts services for children and young provide care until a child is around 19 years old (this can vary and sometimes depends upon educational status and whether the young person has a health and care plan).
-For those who have long-term health needs, and where ongoing support is required, then this will sometimes be provided by adult services. age
+Gateshead NHS Foundation Trusts services for children and young people provide care until a child is around 19 years old (this can vary and sometimes depends upon educational status and whether the young person has an Educational Healthcare Plan) then continuous support will be provided by adult services.

 In healthcare, we use the word “transition” to describe the process of preparing, planning, and moving from children’s to adult services.
 Transition is a gradual process that gives a young person, and everyone involved in their care, time to get ready to move to adult services and discuss what their healthcare needs as an adult are likely to be.
 This includes deciding which services are best for you and where you will receive that care.